cloudflare/templates/worker-d1/README.md

 # To initialise your D1 project
 npm init cloudflare northwind-demo worker-d1

-# To install the prerelease version of Wrangler for d1
+# To install the prerelease version of Wrangler for d1 and other dependencies
-npm install wrangler@d1
+npm install
 ```

 > **Note the "@d1"**—we're using a prerelease version of Wrangler under the `d1` tag.
 You can install this into an existing Wrangler project using `npm install wrangler@d1`